MATH1002 Mathematical Methods 2

 - Category A broadening unit for Bachelor of Science students where relevant according to the broadening requirements for each student

 - This unit is the second of two units that provide the essential foundation in the concepts and techniques of mathematics that form the basis of science, engineering and higher mathematics and statistics.
 It covers multidimensional integration, Laplace transforms and Fourier series, and statistics.

 - Students are able to (1) understand and employ integration theory and technique; (2) integrate over objects in more than one dimension; (3) understand the concepts of work, path independence, conservative fields and potentials; (4) understand the basic theory of complex functions; (5) understand and employ Fourier series and Laplace transforms; and (6) understand the basics of probability theory.

 - Typically this unit is assessed in the following ways: (1) continuing assessment and (2) a final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Unit rules

 - MATH2040 Engineering Mathematics, MATH1012 Mathematical Theory and Methods

 - Contact hours

-- lectures: 3 hours per week; tutorials: 2 hours per week; labs: 1 hour per week
+- lectures: 3 hours per week; practical classes: 2 hours per week; labs: 1 hour per week

 - Unit Outline